hijonathan/jonathan-kim.com/_posts/2013-09-09-how-to-say-no.md

 ---
 ![Saying no]({{ site.baseurl }}/assets/images/no.jpg)

 One of the things I struggled with was saying "no" to people.
 I emailed my mentors about it, posted [the question on Quora](http://www.quora.com/Self-Improvement/How-can-a-person-learn-to-say-no) and sought advice often.
-The turning point came from something Dharmesh said.
+The turning point came from something [Dharmesh](https://twitter.com/dharmesh) said.

 > Remember that your time is finite.
-Every opportunity you say "no" to means there's one more you can say "yes" to.
+Every opportunity you say "no" to means there's more that you can say "yes" to.

 I successfully used Dharmesh's advice to [dedicate myself to HubSpot]({% post_url 2011-11-14-giving-monogamy-a-try %}) 100%.
 That perspective continued to work when I was approached to work on side projects, but I still felt tempted when it came to networking.
 Meeting someone new seemed a one-time event, and armed with that attitude, I accrued a lot of weak and useless connections.
 I eventually learned that __a real relationship requires constant gardening__.
 Through over a dozen polite refusals for "coffee," I came up with a response that's been extremely helpful in respecting that fact.